pivotal/docs-tap/install.md

 To install Tanzu Application Platform GUI:

-1. Extract the Blank Software Catalog from the Tanzu Application Network on your Git repository of choice.
-You'll link to that `catalog-info.yaml` file when you configure your catalog below.
+1. On your Git repository of choice, extract the Blank Software Catalog from Tanzu Network.
+You link to that `catalog-info.yaml` file when you configure your catalog later.

 1. Obtain the `External IP` of your LoadBalancer by running: